offlinesec/offlinesec-client/README.md

 * Quick start: Only you need to install client tool on any laptop with Python using one cli command
 * Full Transparency.
 All configurations files are open.
 The source code of client application is available to read as well (open source)
 * You don't need to invest money to SAP Solution Manager consultants or buy expensive products like Onapsis or SecurityBridge
-* Don't need to create user account in target SAP systems.
-Don't need to install any ABAP code
+* Don't need to create user account in target SAP systems (The user is needed only for Offline Security Connector).
+Don't need to install any ABAP code on your systems!
 * Possibility of customisation.
 Based on predefined check list you can create your own checks (probably even not related to Information Security)
 * Our database is regularly updated.
 Always base checks are available out-of-box
 * Excellent reports in Excel spreadsheet format, easy to use and filter